USEPA/RAQSAPI/README.md

   repository
 - R package `testthat`<sup>14</sup> is used for unit testing
   - unit tests are mocked using R package `httptest2`<sup>15</sup>

+  Additionally the project maintainers would like to thank the following
+  people: Cynthia Sthal, Maria Morresi both at the US Environmental Protection Agency and Hayley Brittingham at Neptune and Company for their assistance with improving the package documentation.
+This is a huge undertaking, documentation is often overlooked and not given proper attention to.
+We thank you for your efforts.

 # References